kgisl/pythonFDP/notes/cs3003-unit3.md

 	print(“str[::-3]=”,str[::-3])

 **6.String Immutability**
 •	Python strings are immutable
 •	Once the strings are created it cannot be modified
 •	To modify an existing string variable, a new string is created
 •	The id() returns the memory address of that object
 •	Str1 and str2 have the same object, then both point to same object

-**6.String Immutability**
-•	Python strings are immutable
-•	Once the strings are created it cannot be modified
-•	To modify an existing string variable, a new string is created
-•	The id() returns the memory address of that object
-•	Str1 and str2 have the same object, then both point to same object

 ### 3.4.6.
 String functions and methods
 •	Python supports many build-in methods to manipulate strings